ScienceOfComputerProgramming/SCICO-D-20-00070/docs/index.rst

 More styles and supported files can be found in :ref:`styles_toplevel`.

-Cheat sheet of commands can be found in :ref:`cheatsheet_toplevel`.
+Guidance on command line interaction can be found in :ref:`commandline_toplevel`.

 Installation
 ============